barryclark/jekyll-now/_posts/2021-8-2-twilio-worker-hand-pt2.md

   });
 };
 ```
-Its worth noting at this point, if you try to retrieve a sync document that doesnt exist, it will be created for you.
+It's worth noting at this point, if you try to retrieve a sync document that doesnt exist, it will b`e created for you.
 This is why we do not need to do any up front work to create the document for each worker.
-Awesome, right!
+Brilliant, right!

-With all of that in place we can switch our button handlers to simply get the current state and update it, our subscription to sync updates will take care of the rest, here is the one for raising a hand, you can implement the same for lowering
+With all of that in place we can switch our button handlers to simply get the current state and update it, our subscription to sync updates will take care of the rest, here is the one for raising a hand, you can implement the same for lowering.
 ```
 handleRaiseHand = async () => {
   var syncDoc = await this.props.syncClient.document(